GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

 - The Dependency-Track Frontend and API Service components are hosted as GKE pods.
 - Cloud Load Balancing manages traffic to the GKE pods.
 - Artifact Registry hosts the container images.
-- The GKE instance operates as a private cluster, so Cloud NAT handles outbound requests - primarily Dependency-Track downloading its various data sources.
+- The GKE instance operates as a private cluster, so Cloud NAT handles outbound requests (primarily Dependency-Track downloading its various data sources).
 - A PostgreSQL Cloud SQL database holds Dependency-Track data.
 - Secret Manager securely stores database passwords.